Romulus and Remus (1961)

 The Film

-A woman places her two baby boys into a basket in a river hoping that they will not be found.
+A woman places her two baby boys into a basket in a river to hide them.
 The babies are discovered by a she-wolf who raises them until they are discovered by a shepherd who takes them in as his sons.
-Years later the boys, Romulus (Steve Reeves) and Remus (George Scott) are visiting a religious event intending to steal horses.
-However, Romulus falls for a women named Julia, and although learning that she is the daughter of the Sabine King, he takes her hostage as the group flee with their horses, and is eventually tracked down and captured by the Sabine warriors.
+Years later the boys are grown into men - Romulus (Steve Reeves) and Remus (Gordon Scott).
+Along with their father, they are visiting a religious event intending to steal horses, however, Romulus falls for a women named Julia and although learning that she is the daughter of the Sabine King, he takes her hostage as the group flee with their horses and is eventually tracked down and captured by the Sabine warriors.
 Meanwhile the shepherd has learnt that the mother of the boys is alive, a High Priestess of Vespa.
 Mortally wounded by an arrow during the horse stealing, he tells Remus before he dies.
 Remus sets out to free Romulus and they meet up with their mother who tells them of her vision that they will found a city a long journey away, but while Romulus is happy to work together, Remus feels that he should be in change of the undertaking himself and as they feud, the Sabine warriors close in again...

-Co-written by Sergio Corbucci, along with Sergio Leone and a whole host of genre regulars, Romulus and Remus is a pretty typical epic film with some big battle scenes, arena fight sequences and feats of heroism.
-It is, as the title indicates, based on the classic legend of the founding of Rome, although only loosely based (however, many very varied accounts of the story exist).
+Co-written by Sergio Corbucci along with Sergio Leone and a whole host of genre regulars, Romulus and Remus tackles the classic legends surrounding the founding of Rome.
+Various different incarnations of the tale exist, but the script writes its own story with only the opening and closing scenes particularly linked to the well known versions of the legend.
+In keeping with most of the Historical Epic Pepla, the supernatural is avoided here and although there are plenty of references to the Gods, we never see any of their actions.
+On its own, the script provides a pretty typical epic film with some big battle scenes, arena fight sequences and feats of heroism.
 What makes the film stand-out is the solid characterisation which helps to make the feud between Romulus and Remus convincing and gives the final conflict some real emphasis, it also makes the 'villians' of the piece more than just generic bad-guys.
 The four-sided romantic triangle is nothing special but is fortunately unoffensive, in the background a romance hinted at between some of the minor characters goes nowhere and seems rather pointless but again it is very brief and does not harm the flow of the film.

 Sergio Corbucci helms his first genre title and gives a strong turn ably supported by cinematographer Enzo Barboni who would go on to work with Corbucci on such films as Django (1966) and is making his film debut here.
-As per the script, the film is directed with a very serious overtone, the fight and battle scenes in particular are very tense.
-The volcanic eruption is the only sequence that could have looked bad and does contain some rather obvious stock shots, but it generally works quite well.
+As per the script, the film is directed with a very serious overtone, the fight and battle scenes in particular are very tense - a large cast of extras and realistic sets and locations help to make these scenes look very good.
+A volcanic eruption later on in the film is the only sequence that could have looked bad and does contain some rather obvious stock shots, but it generally works quite well.
 Italian composer Piero Piccioni gives the film a solid orchestral soundtrack backing.

-The musclebound and improbably dashing Steve Reeves was the true star of the Peplum, and obvious casting for this role, his twin brother is played by the ex-Tarzan Gordon Scott, making his genre debut here.
-The duo give a great performance, with some impressively good acting (something for which the genre is often derided), and a solid rapport that helps to give backing to the well written storyline.
-The rather cliché beauty Virna Lisi gives an early performance as the love interest.
-There are a few familiar faces in the rest of the cast, Spaghetti Western fans will doubtless recognise Piero Lulli and performances all round are generally strong.
+The musclebound and improbably dashing Steve Reeves was the true star of the Peplum and obvious casting as one of the brothers, particularly since he played their ancestor Aeneas in The Trojan Horse.
+The producers apparently wanted him to play both brothers, but instead Reeves suggested the ex-Tarzan actor Gordon Scott for the role.
+The duo give a great performance and look similar enough to be twins, with some impressively good acting (something for which the genre is often derided) and a solid rapport that helps to give backing to the well written storyline.
+Italian beauty Virna Lisi (who always suited brunette hair better - cf. Eva (1962)) gives an early performance as the love interest while genre regular Jacques Sernas gets an unusually villaneous role as her jealous suitor.
+There are a few familiar faces in the rest of the cast, Spaghetti Western fans will doubtless recognise Piero Lulli, and performances all round are generally strong.

-One of the most enjoyable Peplum historical epics Romulus and Remus focuses on an effective storyline instead of big battle scenes, but does have a couple of good action sequences as well.
-It comes recommended to all fans of the historical epics, and for fans of Steve Reeves and Gordon Scott, a great place to start exploring their work as well.
+One of the most enjoyable Peplum historical epics Romulus and Remus does not hold particularly true to the legends but does have an effective storyline with some well helmed battle scenes and a fantastic pair of lead performances.
+It comes recommended to all fans of the historical epics and a must see for fans of Steve Reeves and Gordon Scott.

 In Brief